noahkra/SRCModQueue/README.md

 # Known issues
 - Sometimes a download will hang because of the way YouTube works.
 Usually retrying the download will solve this problem.
 In the future an auto-retry feature may be added.
-- Loading cursor will stay after initial startup.
-Just type in the game you wish to view and it will continue.
-Afterwards this won't happen anymore (it'll load the last viewed game on application launch).